sammontakoja/KotlinTestVersusJUnit/README.md

 It's year 2017, something better must be out there!
 After a little search I came up with three possible solutions.

-1) Stick to JUnit4, use best custom runner what the is to offer.
+1) Stick to JUnit4, use best custom runner which support test grouping.
-(It seems to be https://github.com/bechte/junit-hierarchicalcontextrunner/wiki) Very boring
+(It seems to be https://github.com/bechte/junit-hierarchicalcontextrunner/wiki)

 2) Use JUnit5 which I could imagine has solved test grouping problem.